Skip to content

 BandLab is the cross-platform DAW that splits the difference between Smule and Audacity.
 It runs in any modern browser, plus dedicated iOS and Android apps.
 The Sounds library has tens of thousands of cleared loops and samples that BandLab pre-clears for use within songs you record on your account, including for monetization on YouTube and TikTok per BandLab’s terms of service.

-We recorded a vocal cover on a Samsung Galaxy S24 with the in-box headphones in BandLab’s Android app.
-Auto-tune, vocal effects, and a single-tap publish-to-Spotify path worked without any additional purchase.
+In BandLab’s Android app, auto-tune, vocal effects, and a single-tap publish-to-Spotify path all work without any additional purchase.

 The web version syncs the same project across devices, which is handy if you sketch a melody on phone and finish on laptop.